 08 Mar 2018 --- As a means to stay in touch with friends, old and new, or to stay abreast of the latest developments in the world, social media is opening up new opportunities for people to interact with the (virtual) world around them.
 Popular platforms such Instagram, Snapchat and Facebook are taking up an increasingly pervasive place in the average consumer's life.
 NutritionInsight looks at how social media is influencing consumers when it comes to nutrition, and how the industry can benefit.

-According to a 2017 Innova Market Insights consumer study, novelty and variety is a key driver in the purchasing behavior for one in ten European (Germany, UK, France, Italy and Spain) and North American (US and Canada) consumers.
+According to a 2017 Innova Market Insights consumer study, novelty and variety are key drivers in the purchasing behavior of one in ten European (Germany, UK, France, Italy and Spain) and North American (US and Canada) consumers.
 Social media is a key component of this.
 One in ten consumers from Mexico, US, Canada, Spain, Netherlands and Australia are influenced by social media in their food and beverage purchases.
 In China and India, that number rises to one in five.

 “Instagrammable” food is becoming increasingly vital to Millennials, so the time for visually appealing foods has arrived, notes Lu Ann Williams, Director of Innovation at Innova Market Insights.
 “People do fantastic Pinterest pages, for example, all color-coded or highlighting really interesting things like this.”

 But when it comes to food and beverages, social media’s reach stretches beyond sharing attractive pictures of well curated meals.

 Click to Enlarge“Nutrition and healthy lifestyle influencers love to build a community and one way that they do this is by encouraging their followers to join them in various health or fitness challenges,” says Erin Quinn, Manager Media & Social at Foodmix Marketing Communications.